Marumugam/_meta/WorldSimulation.md

 # World Simulation Engine

-An framework for simulating virtual worlds and intelligent mutating agents.
+A framework for simulating virtual worlds and intelligent mutating agents.

 ## Motivation